wearefine/middleman-jenkins-shared-libraries/README.md

 ### Optional Parameters

-- **SSH_AGENT_ID:** If you need to SCP files onto a machine then you need to add the sshagent plugin and give the auth ID here.
+- **SSH_AGENT_ID:** If you need to SCP files onto a machine then you need to add the sshagent plugin and give the credentialsId here.
 [String]
 - **SLACK_CHANNEL:** Specify the Slack channel to use for notifications.
 [String] Default: #deploys
 - **DEBUG:** Turn off Slack notifications and turn on more console output.
 [String] Default: false